 \subsubsection{Limitations of LLMs for Bundle Generation}

 Despite the effectiveness of LLMs, we now discuss their limitations on our defined tasks.
-First, through empirical observations, we notice that LLM-based methods tend to produce smaller bundles in comparison to the GT bundles (annotated by crowdsourcing workers), as depicted in Figure~\ref{fig:bundle-size}.
+First, through empirical observations, we notice that LLM-based methods tend to produce smaller bundles in comparison to the ground truth (GT) bundles annotated by workers, as depicted in Figure~\ref{fig:bundle-size}.
 The smaller bundle size could limit the diversity of recommendations.
 However, it may align with real user behavior, as most online customers often purchase a small number, typically two, of items in one shopping session~\cite{zhu2014bundle}.
 In this context, an overlarge bundle size may not provide significant benefits and could potentially divert users' attention.
-Second, despite our various attempts to emphasize the prompt constraint, namely, `Each bundle must contain multiple products', GPT-3.5 occasionally generates bundles with only a single product.
-This may be attributable to its inherent limitations, as this issue can be partially resolved by more powerful LLMs, e.g., GPT-4.
+Second, despite our various attempts to emphasize the prompt constraint, namely, `Each bundle must contain multiple products', GPT-3.5 sometimes generates bundles with only a single product.
+It could be attributable to its inherent hallucination issue, and such an issue can be partially resolved by more powerful LLMs, e.g., GPT-4.
 Specifically, we do a preliminary exploration to examine the performance of GPT-4 on sessions (5 per domain) with such an issue using GPT-3.5.
 The results are depicted in Table~\ref{tab:result-gpt4}.
 Overall, improvements are observed in two key areas.
 Firstly, all compared methods exhibited fewer instances of `bad cases' (i.e., bundles containing a single product) with GPT-4 compared to GPT-3.5.
 Secondly, the accuracy (precision, recall, and coverage) of most methods show enhancements with GPT-4 compared to GPT-3.5, although there are some exceptions, such as decreases in certain metrics.
-Moreover, Figure~\ref{fig:bad-case} shows the performance comparison on a real test session on Electronic, which contains such bad cases with GPT-3.5 but can be completely resolved with GPT-4.
+Moreover, Figure~\ref{fig:bad-case} illustrates the performance comparison on a real test session on Electronic, which has such a hallucination issue with GPT-3.5 but can be completely resolved with GPT-4.